levshun/fake_detector/README.en.md

             random_forest_fl.pkl
 ```

+Alternatively, the models can be downloaded from Hugging Face: [```https://huggingface.co/heidel-von-hymack/models```](https://huggingface.co/heidel-von-hymack/models).

 Step 6.
 Download the archive with the testing data from the link:
 [```https://disk.yandex.ru/d/YHuOkp-tSEX_Kg```](https://disk.yandex.ru/d/YHuOkp-tSEX_Kg).
 Copy the archive to the project root and unzip it.